airpointr/unity/README.md

 # AirPointr - Unity Asset

-**Touchless gesture input using the built-in camera of your mobile device**
+**Touchless gesture control using the built-in camera of your mobile device**

 **AirPointr Unity** is only available from the Unity Asset Store.
 The GitHub project is used for documentation, discussion and issue-tracking. **AirPointr Pro** is available from <https://airpointr.com/vr-ar>.